Improving the diagnosis of cognitive impairment in MS

 Summary

 Dr Malpas and his team have made substantial progress on this project.
-Ethics and governance approval was obtained in early 2021 at the Royal Melbourne Hospital, and recruitment commenced in the Royal Melbourne Multiple Sclerosis and Neuroimmunology clinic.
+Ethics and governance approval was obtained in early 2021 at the Royal Melbourne Hospital, and recruitment commenced at the Royal Melbourne Multiple Sclerosis and Neuroimmunology Clinic.

 Slight modifications were made to the project to permit assessment of participants via telehealth.
 Specifically, markers of fundamental cognitive function were changed to ensure they could be completed online.